 All undergraduate theatre majors at the University of Georgia must complete a core of theatre courses designed to introduce the various facets of the field of theatre.
 They include courses in acting, design, play analysis and theatre history.
 In addition, two courses at one semester hour each are “Applied Drama” courses (THEA 2040 and 2050) involving the student in the actual work of theatre in such areas as costuming, stagecraft, and box office and promotion.
 THEA 2500 is strongly recommended for the first semester, along with either 3300 or 3500 if possible.
-In planning their schedules, students should note that Acting I (THEA 3500) is a prerequisite for most upper division acting courses (which are major electives), and Design Foundations (THEA 3300) is a prerequisite for most upper division design courses (also electives).
+In planning their schedules, students should note that Acting I (THEA 3500) is a prerequisite for most upper division acting courses (which are major electives).

 Up to date requirements for the degree can be found in the UGA Bulletin.
 During their first 60 credit hours, the student will work with a professional advisor in the office of the Franklin College of Arts and Sciences (with few exceptions).
 Students may also contact the Student Support Coordinator with specific questions about the major, and should plan to meet with her once they have earned 60 total credit hours in order to be assigned a faculty advisor in the Department of Theatre and Film Studies.
 Students with double majors should see their advisor in each major department every semester in order to receive complete advisement before registration